Marinated Grilled Pork Chops

 If you have leftovers, they will keep well for a few days in the fridge.
 I stored the Mandarin pancakes in a zip lock bag, with a sheet of wax paper between each and they remained soft and pliable.
 Reheat the Moo Shu Pork in the microwave and spoon over a pancake, no need to heat the pancakes as they will warm through from the heat of the pork.

 Notes ♪♫ Mandarin pancakes are a thin, unleavened flatbread, similar to a tortilla.
 They came out great and reminded me of the wheat wraps I used to buy.
 I used (and recommend) Better Batter Original gluten free flour for this recipe.
-Even my gluten eating husband thought the Mandarin pancakes were delicious!
 I have not tested the recipe with other flour blends, so be aware that if you decide to use a different brand your results may vary.
 In general, I find that Better Batter is superior to other gluten free flours for recipes that require rolling and shaping of dough.
-CLICK HERE for 30% off any non-sale item.
+CLICK HERE for 30% off any non-sale item with my Code MGFC30.

 Print This Post Print This Post